 The Dried Tree Fruit industry forms part of the larger Deciduous Fruit Industry’s structured approach to empowerment.
 This approach focuses on land reform, training, economic and social development, technical support, and research.
-A new four-year levy cycle was also approved by the Minister of Agriculture in 2019, which will be overseen and administered by Hortgro.
-In this way, the Dried Tree Fruit industry will be fully incorporated into Hortgro and funds can be used cost-efficiently.
+A new four-year levy cycle was also approved by the Minister of Agriculture in 2019 and will be overseen and administered by Hortgro.
+In this way, the Dried Tree Fruit industry will be fully incorporated into Hortgro and funds can be used cost-effectively.

-The new levies will also fund a local market development project that will be launched at the beginning of 2020.
-Here the emphasis will be on the many health benefits of Dried Tree Fruit which will create a new generation of consumers.
+The new levies will also fund a local market development project that will be launched at the beginning of 2020, with an emphasis on the many health benefits of Dried Tree Fruit, which will hopefully create a new generation of consumers.

 Dried Fruit SA

 Dried Fruit South Africa is an industry alliance formed in 2019 to champion the interests of our sector in South Africa and to promote the benefits of all types of dried fruit.
 Because we believe our consumers deserve to know about and enjoy dried fruit’s wholesome goodness.